Kinderfeld/replace-sudo-with-doas/README.md

 ## Installation

-You can install and run the script directly from GitHub:
+You can install and run the script (as root) directly from GitHub:

 ```sh

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Kinderfeld/replace-sudo-with-doas/main/replace_sudo_with_doas.sh)"
 ```